adamrogoyski/tetris/bash/README.md

 A pure bash 4 or newer implementation of Tetris using no shelled-out commands other than stty.

-This version has no music, but otherwise functions the same as other implementations.
+The game functions the same as other implementations other than the graphics and sound.

+There is a version with no music (_tetris.sh_) that is more portable.
+The version with music (_tetris-with-music.sh_) has ony been tested on Linux with pulseaudio.

 Assumes these [escape sequences](https://misc.flogisoft.com/bash/tip_colors_and_formatting) and a supporting terminal.